Backyard Chicken Guide

 Not sure whether chickens are for you?
 See our list of benefits below.

 The benefits of backyard chickens...

 - 1. The eggs. - This goes without saying!
 Home grown eggs will be the best you've ever tasted, and you will save on buying free range organic eggs from the store.
-For those who are ethically or eco minded, this also means you can still enjoy egg protein without supporting the meat industry.

 - 3. Positively geared pets. - One of the only pets that contribute to the household financially and 'pay their way', it costs more to buy eggs than to keep chickens!